 November 8-10, 2010 - Smart testifies against Mitchell, describing her nine months of captivity.

-December 10, 2010 - Jurors in a Utah court find Brian David Mitchell guilty of kidnapping and the unlawful transportation of a minor with intent to engage in sexual activity.
+December 10, 2010 - Jurors find Mitchell guilty of kidnapping and the unlawful transportation of a minor with intent to engage in sexual activity.

-May 25, 2011 - U.S. District Judge Dale Kimball sentences Brian David Mitchell to life in prison.
+May 25, 2011 - US District Judge Kimball sentences Mitchell to life in prison.

-2011 - Establishes the Elizabeth Smart Foundation to help promote the "Internet Crimes Against Children Task Force" organized for law enforcement agencies.
+2011 - Smart establishes the Elizabeth Smart Foundation to help promote the “Internet Crimes Against Children Task Force” organized for law enforcement agencies.

 July 7, 2011 - ABC News announces that it has hired Smart as a contributor to comment on missing persons cases.

-February 18, 2012 - Marries Matthew Gilmour at a Mormon temple on the Hawaiian island of Oahu.
+February 18, 2012 - Smart marries Matthew Gilmour at a Mormon temple on the Hawaiian island of Oahu.